tejux/mutt-hacks/README.md

 1)	Sidebar jump-to mailbox

-	sidebar is great, but people have too many mailboxes and going next-prev is too slow.
+	Sidebar is great, but people have too many mailboxes and going next-prev is too slow.
 This hack adds a key-binding to jump to a configured set of mailboxes. e.g. configuration